otagobioinformaticsspringschool/2022-obss-day3/_episodes/04-draft-assembly.md

 ## 4.1 Genome assembly options

 There are a huge range of genome assembly tools available.
-Many assemblers are designed for specific data types.
+Many assemblers are designed for specific data types (e.g., short- vs long-reads).
+It is important to select an assembler that is appropriate to the data type(s) and characteristics of the focal genome.
+Reading assembler manuals and associated articles can be really helpful to understand the strengths and weaknesses of the underlying algorithms implemented by the assembly program.

 [FIG TO INCLUDE]

 ## 4.2 Assembling a genome

 Today we will be using [Flye](https://github.com/fenderglass/Flye), an assembler designed to work with long-read data.
+Flye has modes for Nanopore and PacBio long-read data, that take into account the characteristics specific to each data type.

+Although genome assembly algorithms are complex, using an assembler is typically very straightforward.
 Let's make the script `flye.sl`, containing the content below.

 ```
 #!/bin/bash -e